fuhengwu2021/distributedai/chapter3-distributed-training-with-pytorch-ddp/main.md

 This is **data parallelism**: the model is replicated, but data is sharded.
 Each GPU processes a different batch, and gradients are averaged.
 Compare this to **model parallelism** (covered in later chapters) where the model itself is split across GPUs.

+### Data Parallel (DP) vs Distributed Data Parallel (DDP)

+Before DDP, PyTorch had `DataParallel` (DP), which is still available but largely superseded by DDP.
+Understanding the differences helps explain why DDP is the preferred choice for distributed training.

+**DataParallel (DP)** uses a single-process, multi-threaded approach.
+It runs on a single machine and can only use GPUs on that machine.
+Here's how it works:

+1. **Forward pass**: The model is replicated on each GPU, and the mini-batch is split across GPUs.
+Each GPU processes its portion of the data.

+2. **Gradient collection**: After backward pass, gradients from all GPUs are collected on GPU 0 (the main GPU).

+3. **Parameter update**: GPU 0 updates model parameters, then broadcasts updated parameters to all other GPUs.

+DP has several limitations:

+- **Python GIL bottleneck**: DP uses multi-threading, which is limited by Python's Global Interpreter Lock (GIL).
+This prevents true parallelism and limits CPU utilization.

+- **Single GPU bottleneck**: All gradient accumulation and parameter updates happen on GPU 0, creating an imbalance where GPU 0 is heavily utilized while other GPUs sit idle.

+- **Single-machine only**: DP can't scale across multiple machines, limiting the maximum number of GPUs you can use.

+- **Communication overhead**: Gradients must be transferred to GPU 0 and parameters broadcast back, creating communication bottlenecks.

+**DistributedDataParallel (DDP)** addresses these limitations:

+- **Multi-process architecture**: DDP uses separate processes (one per GPU), avoiding Python GIL limitations and enabling true parallelism.

+- **Multi-machine support**: DDP can scale across multiple machines connected via network, enabling training on hundreds or thousands of GPUs.

+- **Efficient communication**: DDP uses optimized collective communication (Ring AllReduce, tree algorithms) that distribute work across all GPUs, not just GPU 0.

+- **Computation-communication overlap**: DDP overlaps gradient synchronization with computation, hiding communication latency.

+- **Balanced workload**: All GPUs participate equally in gradient synchronization, eliminating the single-GPU bottleneck.

+For these reasons, DDP is the standard for distributed training.
+DP is mainly useful for simple single-machine multi-GPU scenarios, but even then, DDP usually performs better.

 ### Gradient Bucketing: Why It Matters

 If DDP synchronized every gradient tensor individually, you'd have thousands of small AllReduce operations.
 Each AllReduce has overhead—network latency, kernel launch overhead, synchronization costs.
 The solution is **gradient bucketing**: DDP groups small gradient tensors into buckets and performs AllReduce on entire buckets.